F1 Raceweek: Leclerc eyes chance to end Mercedes' Russian Grand Prix run

 "[It was] surprising to us, their choice, not something we were considering to be honest.
 I think we need to try to understand why they did that choice," Binotto said.

-"Certainly we believe the soft tyre has a grip advantage at the start, the start will be key on Sunday.
+"Certainly we believe the soft tire has a grip advantage at the start, the start will be key on Sunday.

 "Different strategies may do something interesting for the race for the fans."